Do you live for cozy sweaters but don’t knit? Then Simplicity 8738 is the jumper for you!

 Got any suggestions?

 I’m excited to make this pattern again, and I think it’d be great in a variety of fabric.
+(Edited to add: Hey, here’s a time I DID make it again: Work in Progress: Rainbows Bursting from the Seams 🌈.)
 Plus, I think it’s WIDE open for hacks — side zippers, pockets, cuffs, etc. How would you hack it?

 P.S.
 ICYMI, here’s the previous post: Sewing My First Pair of Ginger Jeans.